sierra-research/tau-bench/tau_bench/envs/airline/wiki.md

 - The agent must first obtain the user id and the reservation id.

-- Change flights: Basic economy flights cannot be modified.
-Other reservations can be modified without changing the origin, destination, and trip type.
-Some flight segments can be kept, but their prices will not be updated based on the current price.
+- Change flights: All reservations, including basic economy, can change cabin, and the cabin change must apply to all flight segments and all passengers in the reservation.
+Besides cabin changes, non-basic economy flights can be modified without changing the origin and trip type (i.e. roundtrip vs oneway).
+In other words, the individual flight segments can be changed as long as these constraints are met.
+Besides cabin changes, basic economy flights cannot be changed any further.
+However, if the customer is willing to upgrade to non-basic economy, then it can be changed like non-basic economy flights.
+All allowed changes are free of charge.
+If there are fare differences, the customer will be charged/refunded the difference.
 The API does not check these for the agent, so the agent must make sure the rules apply before calling the API!

-- Change cabin: all reservations, including basic economy, can change cabin without changing the flights.
-Cabin changes require the user to pay for the difference between their current cabin and the new cabin class.
-Cabin class must be the same across all the flights in the same reservation; changing cabin for just one flight segment is not possible.

 - Change baggage and insurance: The user can add but not remove checked bags.
 The user cannot add insurance after initial booking.